Wednesday July 18, 2012

 Kids squealed around swimming pools and lakes, umbrellas opened against the sun, and many felt the lassitude of a day too hot to do much of anything.

-While the Berkshires were exempt from a heat advisory that covered most of Southern New England,
+While the Berkshires were exempt from a heat advisory that covered most of Southern New England, the county still notched high temperatures in the lower 90s.

 In Pittsfield, the temperature topped out at 91 degrees, two degrees shy of the record for this date of 93 degrees that was set in 1927, according to the National Weather Service.